0necloud/CTF-Writeups/Grey Cat The Flag 2024/The Motorala/README.md

 ![image](https://github.com/0necloud/CTF-Writeups/assets/60743000/78d21a9f-ba96-4c7e-a31b-cde4735639cb)

-We can test this by supplying a long string of As.
+We can test this by supplying a long string of `A`s.
 Notice that the program has segfaulted on our 1/5th attempt.

 ![image](https://github.com/0necloud/CTF-Writeups/assets/60743000/5ef5c41d-2188-48a1-a098-9b0dd49fe943)

 We can try to take a peek of what is happening under the hood by using the GNU Debugger (GDB).
-When we supply a long string of `A`s to our program, notice that the stack is overflowed and filled with a bunch of them.
+When we supply a long string of As to our program, notice that the stack is overflowed and filled with a bunch of them.

 ![image](https://github.com/0necloud/CTF-Writeups/assets/60743000/af2218cd-9fd3-44ae-8d05-3e2751ae7de3)

 Usually with buffer overflow attacks, I expect the Instruction Pointer to be overflowed.
-However, the screenshot clearly shows that the RIP still holds a value of `0x0000000000401564`.
-However, our return address (RSP+0, which ret pops and jumps to) is filled with As.
+However, the screenshot clearly shows that the RIP still holds a value of `0x0000000000401564`,but our return address (RSP+0, which ret pops and jumps to) is filled with As.
 I was stuck and confused for quite some time but came across [this article](https://www.ired.team/offensive-security/code-injection-process-injection/binary-exploitation/64-bit-stack-based-buffer-overflow):

 > The reason the RIP was not overflowed (technically it was, as we saw in the above screenshot, but there's more to it), is because the AAAAAAAA (0x4141414141414141) is considered a non-canonical memory address, or, in other words, 0x4141414141414141 is a 64-bit wide address and current CPUs prevent applications and OSes to use 64-bit wide addresses.